-EXCAVATED TEMPLE OF KYLAS, CAVES OF ELLORA.
+EXCAVATED TEMPLE OF EXLAS, CAVES OF ELLORA.

-INTERIOR OF PRICE WARRA.
-CAVES OF ELLORA.
+INTERIOR OF DHER WARRA, CAVES OF BLIORA.

-chase, according to the invariable rules of the country."
+the country."

 Sir Thomas Munro, in a report dated 15th of May, 1806, says-" Every village is a little republic with the Potail at the head of it, and India a mass of such republics.
 The inhabitants, during war, look chiefly to their own Potail.
 They give themselves no trouble about the breaking up and division of kingdoms; while the village remains entire, they care not to what power it is transferred.
 Wherever it goes, the internal management remains unaltered.
 The Potail is still the collector, magistrate, and head farmer."